EdgeGallery/installer/ansible_install/README-en.md

     xxx.xxx.xxx.xxx
     ```

+- If Ansible Controller Node and the cluster master node are the same one, can use localhost instead of IP which can speed up the deployment.

+    ```
+    [master]
+    localhost ansible_connection=local
+    ```

 - SSH port is not the default value 22, should add some more info about the ssh port

     ```